 - "1.
-Payment card schemes and processing entities: - a. shall be independent in terms of accounting, organisation and decisionmaking processes; - b. shall not present prices for payment card scheme and processing activities in a bundled manner and shall not cross-subsidise such activities; - c. shall not discriminate in any way between their subsidiaries or shareholders on the one hand and users of payment card schemes and other contractual partners on the other hand and shall not in particular make the provision of any service they offer conditional in any way on the acceptance by their contractual partner of any other service they offer. - 2. ... - 3.
+Payment card schemes and processing entities: - a. shall be independent in terms of accounting, organisation and decision-making processes; - b. shall not present prices for payment card scheme and processing activities in a bundled manner and shall not cross-subsidise such activities: - c. shall not discriminate in any way between their subsidiaries or shareholders on the one hand and users of payment card schemes and other contractual partners on the other hand and shall not in particular make the provision of any service they offer conditional in any way on the acceptance by their contractual partner of any other service they offer.

+- 2. The competent authority of the Member State where the registered office of the scheme is located may require a payment card scheme to provide an independent report confirming its compliance with paragraph 1. - 2. ... - 3.
 Payment card schemes shall allow for the possibility that authorisation and clearing messages of single card-based payment transactions be separated and processed by different processing entities. - 4.
 Any territorial discrimination in processing rules operated by payment card schemes shall be prohibited. - 5.
-Processing entities within the UK shall ensure that their system is technically interoperable with other systems of processing entities within the UK through the use of standards developed by international or UK standardisation bodies.
-In addition, payment card schemes shall not adopt or apply business rules that restrict interoperability among processing entities within the UK. - 6.
+Processing entities within the UnionUK shall ensure that their system is technically interoperable with other systems of processing entities within the UnionUK through the use of standards developed by international or EuropeanUK standardisation bodies.
+In addition, payment card schemes shall not adopt or apply business rules that restrict interoperability among processing entities within the UnionUK. - 6.
+The European Banking Authority (EBA) may, after consulting an advisory panel as referred to in Article 41 of Regulation (EU) No 1093/2010 of the European Parliament and of the Council (1), develop draft regulatory technical standards - 6.
 The Payment Systems Regulator may make technical standards establishing the requirements to be complied with by payment card schemes and processing entities to ensure the application of point (a) of paragraph 1 of this Article.